 Traffic lights are a key factor for a smooth traffic flow.
 In the future, traffic lights with pedestrian recognition and a holistically interconnected traffic light system will help to make traffic smoother and more efficient in Vienna.
+Additionally, through weather and environmental sensors that are mounted to Viennese traffic lights, a dense grid of measuring stations is formed, which provide valuable data for diverse applications.

 Traffic lights equipped with a camera system are to reduce the waiting time for pedestrians in the future.
 This system is being tested since May 2017 at an unknown intersection in the tenth district of Vienna – this is to ensure that pedestrians behave naturally and the results are not deliberately falsified.
 In case of a positive test result, the technology should replace traffic light systems with push buttons in the long run.